Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzServiceFabricClusterCertificate.md

 ### ByExistingPfxAndVaultName
 ```
-Add-AzureRmServiceFabricClusterCertificate [-ResourceGroupName] <String> [-Name] <String>
+Add-AzServiceFabricClusterCertificate [-ResourceGroupName] <String> [-Name] <String>
  [-KeyVaultResouceGroupName <String>] [-KeyVaultName <String>] -CertificateFile <String>
  [-CertificatePassword <SecureString>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use **Add-AzureRmServiceFabricClusterCertificate** to add a secondary cluster certificate, either from an existing Azure key vault or creating a new Azure key vault using an existing certificate provided or from a new self-signed certificate created.
+Use **Add-AzServiceFabricClusterCertificate** to add a secondary cluster certificate, either from an existing Azure key vault or creating a new Azure key vault using an existing certificate provided or from a new self-signed certificate created.
 It will override the secondary cluster if there is any.

 ## EXAMPLES

 ### Example 1
 ```
-Add-AzureRmServiceFabricClusterCertificate -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster'
+Add-AzServiceFabricClusterCertificate -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster'
 -SecretIdentifier 'https://contoso03vault.vault.azure.net/secrets/contoso03vaultrg/7f7de9131c034172b9df37ccc549524f'
 ```